 Other blood tests may be done to check for other explanations for your condition.

-To confirm that you have polyarteritis nodosa, your doctor may recommend that a sample of the involved tissue be removed (a biopsy) so that it can be examined under a microscope to see if an artery is inflamed.
+To confirm that you have polyarteritis nodosa, your doctor may recommend that a sample of the involved tissue be obtained (a biopsy) so that it can be examined under a microscope to see if an artery is inflamed.
 For example, a skin biopsy may help to confirm the diagnosis.
 As an alternative, your doctor may send you for an X-ray procedure called angiography, which can pinpoint aneurysms or other areas of arterial damage in the affected area.
 This is less accurate than a biopsy but in some cases, a biopsy may not be possible; for example, major arteries cannot be sampled without causing excessive bleeding or other complications.
 In such cases, an angiogram may be the best way to show evidence of vasculitis.
 Sometimes an angiogram using CT scan or MRI can show changes in blood vessels suggestive of vasculitis.
 Although a positive blood test for the antineutrophil cytoplasmic antibody may support the diagnosis in some patients, this test alone is not enough to confirm polyarteritis nodosa.

 Some people respond promptly to therapy and can taper off treatment over many months.
 Others require long-term treatment.